ifeanyiecheruo/mfacode/README.md

 Commands:

-* `add <accountName> <secret> [clockSkew]` adds the authentication secret for an account to your secret store.
+* `add <accountName> [clockSkew]` adds an account to your secret store.
-  Optionally specifying a time offset, in seconds, used when getting the authentication code
+  Optionally specifying an amount, in seconds, to offset your devices clock (clock skew).
+This is useful if your local device's clock is not in sync with the remote authenticating server and the device clock cannot be adjusted.
+  You will be prompted interactively for the account secret
 * `get  <accountName>`
   gets the authentication code for an account
 * `rm <accountName>`